Don't Abandon Your Diet

 Thumbs Down: Moussaka, gyros, and baklava.
-You'll never lose weight eating them.
 If you're counting calories and saturated fat, get real about high-fat meats (like lamb and beef), cheese, and butter in these dishes.

 Thumbs Up: Appetizers with chickpeas, eggplant, tomatoes, grains -- like hummus, baba ganouj, tabouli, dolmas.
 Also, shish kabob, chicken with pita, fish cooked in tomatoes.

 Thumbs Down: Samosas and creamy curries.
 Many Indian dishes are full of high-fat ghee (clarified butter), coconut oil and milk.
 When you're eating out on a diet, read the menu closely.

 Thumbs Up: Tandoori meats, vegetable or dal curries, and shish kabobs.
 South Indian food offers spicy vegetarian dishes -- with cauliflower, peas, tomatoes, eggplant, lentils, rice, and chutney.

 At Mexican eateries, dining out is a party.
 But beware the lard and cheese.

 Thumbs Down: Chips, fried tacos, refried beans, quesadillas, and chimichangas.
 They're loaded with saturated fat and sodium.